Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 The bread dough is slightly tacky and sticks to your fingers.

-Step 3: Shape the Bread
+Step 3: Shape the Loaf

 Smoothing the bread loaf dough with oil on your hands.